fodortibi/testautomation/src/test/user_stories.md

 9.)

-As a user I can easily reverse the direction, so tha return trip will be planned.
+As a user I can easily reverse the direction, so that return trip will be planned.

 10.)